hulkgosmash/ExfilTracer/README.md

 - Mandatory: `Yes`

 ## Testing Exfiltration
 Testing will require the use of PowerShell for many protocols.
 All of the referenced scripts will be provided inline in this readme as well and being stored in the /scripts sub-directory.
+All testing examples shown below were performed on Windows 11 22H2 with all updates installed as of 26/07/2024.

 ### Create Exfiltration Data

 Copy and paste the below script into a PowerShell window to generate some random data to be exfiltrated.
 The script will also generate a hash so that we can verify the consistency of the data after it has been exfiltrated.
+In this example the file `exfil.txt` will be created in the root directory of the current user profile which is the directory PowerShell will likely load by default.

 ```powershell
 $base64String = ''